-The rule of thumb in college is that you study for at least 2 hours outside of class for each hour you spend in class.
-This means you should spend a minimum of 5 hours per week studying for ECON410.
-Please know that it is highly unlikely that studying "a lot" the week before the exam will make up for not studying enough in the weeks preceding the exam!!
-You may have been able to get away with this in the past.
-However, most ECON410 students realize that this just doesn't work in economics or with the way in which I teach and test.
+The rule of thumb in college is that you study for at least 2 hours outside of class for each hour you spend in class, so you should spend a minimum of 5 hours per week studying for ECON410.
+It is highly unlikely that studying "a lot" the week before the exam will make up for not studying enough in the weeks preceding the exam!
+Most ECON410 students realize that this just doesn't work in economics or with the way in which I teach and test.